-- Review the identification data; - The Board and the Superintendent will be notified; - Schools will be notified and acceptable transfer sites will be identified; - Parents and the public will be notified of school choice; - Request for transfers will be processed and staff adjustments will be made if necessary; - Transportation will be arranged and Choice will be implemented

-(N) A description of how the local educational agency will meet the requirements of Section 1119.
+- Review the identification data; - The Board and the Superintendent will be notified; - Schools will be notified and acceptable transfer sites will be identified; - Parents and the public will be notified of school choice; - Request for transfers will be processed and staff adjustments will be made if necessary; - Transportation will be arranged and Choice will be implemented - (N) A description of how the local educational agency will meet the requirements of Section 1119.

 Qualification of prospective employees will be closely reviewed and documented to ensure that required qualifications are met.
 Current employees not meeting the new requirements of being highly qualified will be notified that they must meet the requirements within the specified time.
 Services and programs will be designed and implemented to assist these persons in meeting employment requirements if they choose to do so.
 Collaboration of resources from Title II, Title I, and special state funds will be used to ensure that all staff is highly qualified.
+Currently all teachers in our Title I Schools are highly qualified.

-(O) A description of the services the local educational agency will provide homeless children, including services provided with funds reserved under Section 1113©(3)(A)
+(O) A description of the services the local educational agency will provide homeless children, including services provided with funds reserved under Section $1113 \odot (3)(A)$